 Make the exercise or movement suit the body

 In Pilates this is especially important, particularly when looking at some of the traditional movements.
 Mr Pilates aimed his movements at a lot of dancers, and it was mostly dancers who carried on his teachings when he died.
-Not everyone who comes to a pilates class or session is a dancer or moves like one!
-So why do we expect them too?
+Not everyone who comes to a Pilates class or session is a dancer or moves like one!
+So why do we expect them to?
 There is nothing wrong with making the movement smaller, or adding in some assistance, or just not being able to do it at all!

 Why our Pilates classes in Bristol are different

 It’s because of this that I feel our classes here in Bristol are just that little bit different.
-Myself and my team, aren’t from big sporting or dance backgrounds, we don’t naturally move like elegant dancers!
+Myself and my team aren’t from big sporting or dance backgrounds, we don’t naturally move like elegant dancers!
 Most of us have long term or chronic health conditions, we have to keep working on ourselves too.

 Most importantly, we get it.
 We know what it’s like to not be able to do something, or to really rubbish in a class.
 If you can’t do a roll up, we don’t actually mind!
 In fact I’ve only ever found 2 reasons to be able to do a full one; playing row, row, row your boat on the floor with a small person, and getting out of the bath whilst holding a book.
 Other than that, why do you need to do the movement!?

 It’s important for our clients to feel they are listened to, supported and that we will work with them, not forcing them into something they feel unsure about.
 We encourage you to talk to us throughout the classes and most importantly to ENJOY the class!